mSzpyruk/FirebaseChat/README.md

 Stil in-progress.

 Simple Chat App with Firebase.
-You can create account, log-in and chat with others.
+You can create accounts, log-in and chat with others.